ropensci/taxadb/cran-comments.md

 We are pleased to submit the intial release of taxadb.

-This submission is now less than 5 MB.
-All links should now resolve.
-Please note that the IUCN Redlist's website sometimes appears to time out on checks.
-This is indeed the official website of this major international orgainziation and can easily be confirmed as not a 404 error in any browser.
+The IUCN website URL does not include a HEAD, which causes CRAN's header-only check request (`curl -I -L`) to fail, even though a full check (`curl -L` would resolve https://iucnredlist.org).
+To avoid this spurious error, I have listed this link as plain text.

+CRAN's checks also appeared to stall out on one system on the previous submission.
+While I cannot replicate this (locally checks run under 2 minutes), I agree it may be due to a possible web request, so this revision caches a minimal copy of the data used in regular checks so that tests can be run more efficiently.

 ## Test environments